Myra Bradwell: Career

 Thus in 1873, the Supreme Court also denied her admission to the legal profession because of her sex.
 The same year, the governor of Illinois denied her an appointment as notary public.

 Meanwhile, in 1872, influenced by her case, the Illinois legislature passed a new law stating, "No person shall be precluded or debarred from any occupation, profession, or employment (except the military) on account of sex" and in 1875, another law was passed to allow women to become notaries.
 Bradwell continued her work on the Chicago Legal News where she was the journal's publisher, business manager, and editor-in-chief.
 She also became an active member in the women's suffrage movement, serving as Secretary of the Illinois Women Suffrage Association.

 Despite changing the law, Bradwell made no further proceedings to gain her license, although she assisted women in other states attempting to study law, effect legal change, and procure law licenses in their respective states.
 She insisted that women's equality was a non-partisan issue.
+Bradwell was sought out for career advice by a young Mary Bartelme, who was later the first woman elected judge in Illinois.
 In Washington, D.C.
 Belva Lockwood lobbied Congress to pass an anti-discrimination bill to allow women to practice in federal courts.
 It was finally passed in 1879 and signed into law by President Rutherford B. Hayes.

 In 1879, Lockwood became the first woman admitted to the U.S. Supreme Court bar and in 1880 the first woman to argue a case before that body.
 She was later denied admission to the Virginia bar and in 1893 the United States Supreme court refused to force Virginia to admit her, citing its decision in Bradwell's case.
-Meanwhile, in 1890, the Illinois Supreme Court acting on its own motion honored her by approving Bradwell's original application.
+Meanwhile, in 1890, the Illinois Supreme Court acting on its own motion honored Bradwell by approving her original application to the bar.
 On March 28, 1892, Bradwell then received her license to practice before the United States Supreme Court.
 The Illinois Supreme Court and the U.S. Supreme Court admitted Bradwell, nunc pro tunc, so that the year of her admittance was officially, albeit symbolically, 1869.

 Death and legacy

 Myra Bradwell died of cancer on February 14, 1894, just four years after she was admitted to the bar.
 She is buried in Chicago's Rosehill Cemetery.
 Her daughter, Bessie Bradwell Helmer, continued in her mother's footsteps, graduating from the Union College of Law in 1882 and publishing the Chicago Legal News until 1925.
 Her son Thomas Bradwell also became a lawyer and managed the printing company.
 Myra Bradwell Elementary School in Chicago, Illinois was opened and named in her honor in 1889.

-Her granddaughter and namesake, Myra Bradwell Helmer Pritchard, became a noted golfer.
+Her granddaughter and namesake, Myra Bradwell Helmer Pritchard, became a golfer.